7.62×51mm NATO: Sniper and designated marksman rifles

 Specialized loadings were created for 7.62×51mm NATO-chambered sniper rifles.
 They used heavier and more aerodynamic bullets that had a higher ballistic coefficient than standard ball rounds, meaning they shed velocity at longer ranges more gradually.
 Maintaining velocity is important for accurate long-range shots because dropping from supersonic to transonic speeds disturbs the flight of the bullet and adversely affects accuracy.
-The standard M80 ball round weighs 147 gr and from an M14 rifle and M60 machine gun has a muzzle velocity 200 ft/s faster than the M118LR 175 gr sniping round.
+The standard M80 ball round weighs 147 gr and, from an M14 rifle and M60 machine gun, has a muzzle velocity 200 ft/s faster than the M118LR 175 gr sniping round.
 However, the M80 drops to subsonic velocity around 900 m, while the initially slower M118LR is supersonic out to 1000 m due to its low-drag bullet.

 The 7.62×51mm NATO round remains in use in designated marksman rifles such as the Heckler & Koch HK417, SIG 716, FN SCAR, L129A1, Colt Canada C20 DMR and LMT MARS-H based riles to take advantage of the effective range and accuracy potential compared with intermediate rifle rounds.
 Designated marksman rifles have to be effective, in terms of hit rates and terminal ballistics, at application ranges exceeding those of ordinary assault rifles and battle rifles, but do not require the extended-range performance of a dedicated sniper rifle.
-For this, depending on the military, sometimes specialized 7.62×51mm NATO ammunition is issued to the designated marksman.
+Depending on the military, specialized 7.62×51mm NATO ammunition is sometimes issued to the designated marksman.